Averroes Ai Automated Visual inspection software

 • Edge computing enables real-time decisions while cloud handles data analytics.

-What Defines a Machine Vision System?
+What Are Machine Vision Systems?

 2. Image Processing Software: Algorithms that extract meaningful data from captured images.